Im-0xea/ibranching/README.md

 ~~~
 make
-make test (transpiles itself a second time with the new version to ensure that it is functional)
+make test (transpiles itself a second time with the new version to ensure that it is functional before bricking your install)
 (sudo) make install
 ~~~